 Some UCaaS solutions now go beyond message, call, and meet functionality to include integrated contact center features.
 Did you know that 84 percent of customers will switch to a competitor after having just three poor customer experiences?
 And a whopping 17 percent will jump ship after just one subpar corporate interaction.
 To prevent this, many retailers have implemented chatbots to offer customer service in shorter time frames.
 But customers still expect to be able to speak to a human being when necessary, and, although many chatbots are built to be the final solution for customer queries, most are still built to work off of simple keyword recognition rather than actual machine learning or AI.
 Chatbots can provide a great customer experience, but more advanced issues call for the human touch.

 Customer expectations for prompt service are on the rise, and a staggering 54 percent of online shoppers will abandon a purchase if they can’t find what they’re looking for right away.
 This makes trusting chatbots alone to handle your CX operation a risky proposition.
-Instead of trusting machines only optimized for keyword identification to manage your customers’ inquiries, leverage the power of AI to route each query to the employee who’s best informed to answer it.
+Instead of trusting machines only optimised for keyword identification to manage your customers’ inquiries, leverage the power of AI to route each query to the employee who’s best informed to answer it.
 Intelligent call routing through AI can drastically reduce customer wait times without requiring you to staff more employees on deck, while giving customers the human touch they demand to inspire repeat purchasing.

 Move to the Cloud to Keep Communications in One Place

-Business owners are recognizing the benefits of single-host communication.
+Business owners are recognising the benefits of single-host communication.
 But all cloud-based communication services aren’t created equally.
 Most solution providers simply don’t have the bandwidth to handle enterprise communications.
 If you operate a business with 25,000–30,000 employees, fewer UCaaS solution providers are built to handle a business of your scale––especially if you operate internationally.

 A key element of some of the latest UCaaS offerings is their ability to serve as a hub with other enterprise systems retailers use.
 Look for a UCaaS provider that can provide simple integrations with a wide range of other systems.
 For example, off-the-shelf integrations with productivity suites like MS Office create an even more powerful hub that lets you access additional features through their UCaaS solution.
 Also look for a partner with strong APIs that allow you to create custom integrations with your existing systems.